planetfederal/workshops/workshops/geoserver/style/source/setup/install.rst

 .. note:: In a classroom setting this extension has already be installed.

-Installation instructions are provided here if needed:
+Installation instructions are provided here if needed.

 Manual Install
 --------------